Wednesday, August 24 – Thursday, August 25, 2022

 Breast cancer represents an enormous public health burden worldwide.
 The condition is influenced by multiple risk factors, including well established ones such as reproductive history, obesity, and BRCA1/2 gene mutations.
 In addition, a variety of environmental exposures — for example, air pollution, dioxins, polychlorinated biphenyls, polycyclic aromatic hydrocarbons, and organic solvents — have been associated with increased breast cancer risk.
 More than 200 chemicals have demonstrated increased mammary gland tumors in at least one animal study.
 However, epidemiological studies aimed at establishing causality have been challenged by the latency period between exposure and disease, differences in susceptibility, and the complexity of exposures involving ubiquitous and often persistent environmental chemical mixtures.

-This workshop will build on previous NIEHS efforts to understand the health effects of mixtures and bring together experts to discuss the state of the science of environmental chemical mixtures and breast cancer.
-Experts will describe the current state of breast cancer research, highlighting cell-based models, animal models, 3-D tissue culture models, epidemiological studies, and approaches for prevention and intervention.
-Participants will seek to determine what research questions and data are needed to improve our understanding of how environmental chemical mixtures influence breast cancer.
-The workshop will result in a commentary defining the critical research needs and promising approaches for filling data gaps associated with the interaction of environmental chemical mixtures and breast cancer.
-Along with the commentary, participants will be encouraged develop complementary publications highlighting the topics described during the workshop.
-Throughout the preplanning and workshop, opportunities for cross-divisional collaboration on the topic of environmental mixtures and breast cancer will be explored.
+This workshop was built on previous NIEHS efforts to understand the health effects of mixtures and bring together experts to discuss the state of the science of environmental chemical mixtures and breast cancer.
+Experts described the current state of breast cancer research, highlighting cell-based models, animal models, 3-D tissue culture models, epidemiological studies, and approaches for prevention and intervention.
+Participants sought to determine what research questions and data are needed to improve our understanding of how environmental chemical mixtures influence breast cancer.
+The workshop resulted in a commentary defining the critical research needs and promising approaches for filling data gaps associated with the interaction of environmental chemical mixtures and breast cancer.
+Along with the commentary, participants were encouraged to develop complementary publications highlighting the topics described during the workshop.
+Throughout the preplanning and workshop, opportunities for cross-divisional collaboration on the topic of environmental mixtures and breast cancer were explored.

 Trainee Lightning Talks

-The workshop will include a session to highlight research from trainees in the form of lightning talks.
+The workshop included a session to highlight research from trainees in the form of lightning talks.

-The workshop will include opportunities for networking and discussion in the form of breakout sessions.
-Participants will be able to select from the following groups:
+The workshop included opportunities for networking and discussion in the form of breakout sessions.
+Participants were be able to select from the following groups:

 - Breakout Group #1: Methods for data management and analysis and tools.